warrengalyen/experiment-video-scrubbing/README.md

 # experiment-video-scrub

-Experiments with video scrubbing on the web.
+A collection of proof-of-concepts and prototypes of various mechanisms to enable video scrubbing based experiences on the web with input signals such as the scrolling of the page.

-We try out two basic mechanisms of downloading a video on the page on a browser and then attempting to scrub it with input signals such as the scrolling of the page in this example.
+## Approaches & Demos

 ## Video Source Attribution